oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-- property_name: represents the name of a property that will be used to select a property definition with the same name within on a TOSCA entity (e.g., Node Template, Relationship Template, etc.) which is declared in its declared type (e.g., a Node Type, Node Template, Capability Type, etc.).
+- property_name: represents the name of a property that will be used to select a property definition with the same name within on a TOSCA entity (e.g., node template, Relationship Template, etc.) which is declared in its declared type (e.g., a Node Type, node template, Capability Type, etc.).

 - property_value, property_value_expression: represent the